 As indicated in its name, with the follow-me mode, your drone is able to spot you in the vastness of ground or ocean.
 As a result, you can wholeheartedly devote your mind to kite surfing or mountain biking without fear of losing track of the aerial pal.
 It will still follow and record your progress no matter where you are.
-This advanced function obviously makes the drone operate better and more effectively, so check out with sellers to see whether it works well in real estate photography.
+This advanced function obviously makes the drone operate better and more effectively.
+Thus, check out with sellers to see whether it works well in real estate photography.

 8. Buy a Gimbal

 Attached to drones, a gimbal is designed to hold the camera in place regardless of high winds or elevated altitudes.
 This feature will save you from getting out-of-focus photos due to unwanted turbulence.
-If you desire the best photos and video footage, a drone enclosed with a gimbal is likely to satisfy your demands.
+If you desire to capture the best photos and video footage, a drone enclosed with a gimbal is likely to satisfy your demands.